-- 4. Look behind the vehicle to be sure there are no bystanders. - 5.
-Begin reverse travel by depressing reverse foot pedal for automatic transmission or moving gear shift lever to R (reverse) position for gear transmission.
+- 4. Look behind the vehicle to be sure there are no bystanders. - 5 Begin reverse travel by depressing reverse pedal for hydrostatic transmission or moving the transmission shift lever to the rear slot (reverse) position for automatic transmission and depressing pedal.